Cincinesh/tue/docs/headers/vec.md

 Types
 -----
-The `vec` type is declared as follows:
+The `vec` type represents an N-dimensional vector with a given component type and count.
+It is declared as follows:

     template<typename T, int N>
     class vec;

-`T` may be any type, though the interface is optimized for simple data types.
+`T` is used to specify the component type.
+No restrictions are placed on this type.

-`N` must be an integer between 2 and 4 inclusive.
+`N` is used to specify the component count.
+It must be an integer between 2 and 4 inclusive.

 Type aliases
 ------------